-The well performance has declined from a maximum short-term yield of 11 L/s to approximately 9 L/s.
-The well is operating at 32% of the as-constructed level.
+The rehabilitation has successfully removed most of the biological fouling attached to the screen and the sediment that had accumulated at the bottom of the well.
+The post-rehabilitation video indicated the screen is in good condition.
+The well performance has improved the maximum yield from 4 L/s to approximately 5 L/s.
+We do not have any historical data available for comparison, but assume the rehabilitation did not recover all of the lost performance; based on the fact the well has a PTTW of 6.3 L/s and is now only capable of providing 5 L/s.
 It is expected the well performance will continue to decline to a point where it will not meet minimum system requirements.
 More frequent and intense rehabilitation efforts may stave off such declines, but it is unlikely that they will ever fully restore, or even stop the decline.
 A replacement well program should therefore be implemented along with the rehabilitation program to maintain this well field's capacity at functioning levels.